-- Two PCI IDE interfaces support up to four IDE devices - Ultra DMA/33 supported (Synchronous Ultra DMA mode data transfer rate up to a maximum of 33MB/sec.) - PIO Mode 3 and Mode 4 Enhanced IDE (data transfer rate up to 16.6MB/sec.)
+- Two PCI IDE interfaces support up to four IDE devices - Ultra DMA/33 Synchronous Ultra DMA mode provides data transfer rate up to a maximum of 33MB/sec, which is twice the data transfer rate of Enhanced IDE or ATA-2.
+This enables the CPU to operate more efficiently when handling simultaneous events.